 Let’s start with four things to keep in mind as you strategise:

 Develop new teams as needed

 Ruthlessly prioritise and reprioritise every day

 The Asia Pacific (APAC) Marketing Team oversaw the creation of a series of work streams for World Tour Sydney.
 Each one focused on a different aspect of the event: content, engagement, and communications.
 Other subgroups covered online streaming, live demos, customer management, and more.

 Regular scrums ensured everyone knew what deliverables were most pressing.
 There were meetings with headquarters in the U.S. every morning and with the local APAC team in the afternoon.
 “With the time difference, we had people working almost round the clock,” says Renata Bertram, Vice President, Australia and New Zealand (ANZ) Marketing.

 Bertam adds getting buy-in from the very top right from the start was an important part of their success.
 “We learned early on the importance of creating visuals to help people understand what the event was going to look like and what our production values would be,” she says.
 “For example, we built slides that replicated looking at a presentation through a screen.”

-Ruthless prioritization was key.
-“I stopped answering everyone's questions so we could focus on prioritization,” recounts Laney.
+Ruthless prioritisation was key.
+“I stopped answering everyone's questions so we could focus on prioritisation,” recounts Laney.
 “We didn’t want to be overwhelmed with the amount of challenges that we had to solve.”